go1dshtein/pgv/docs/pgv.1.md

 Revision is native revision of your VCS, so no mappings are needed.

 All information about files which you need to apply to database should be stored in specific directory structure.
-See [](CODE STRUCTURE) below for further details.
+See [CODE STRUCTURE](#CODE STRUCTURE) below for further details.

 Information of applied changes will be stored to schema *pgv* of target database.